omriv88/jenkins/README.md

 ![image](https://user-images.githubusercontent.com/113102456/218679435-2987b905-a3f0-4dfd-90bd-9960ee227116.png)

-the tester.sh script checks when the URL of the Jenkins server is available If the Url of the jenkins server is available, the script runs another script called test.sh.
+the tester.sh script checks when the URL of the Jenkins server is available and when the Url is available, the script runs another script called test.sh.

 * test.sh script: